pombredanne/state_machine_crawler/documentation/index.rst

 the states in the form of a `directed graph <http://en.wikipedia.org/wiki/Directed_graph>`_.
 Such model allows to employ pure mathematical algorithms to measure distances between the nodes.

+For usage examples please have a look at *tests.py* in the root project directory.

 Primitives
 ----------